elbywan/wretch/README.md

 <br>

-##### Wretch 1.7 is now live 🎉 !
+##### Wretch 2.0 is now live 🎉 !
 Please check out the [changelog](https://github.com/elbywan/wretch/blob/master/CHANGELOG.md) after each update for new features and breaking changes.
 If you want to try out the hot stuff, please look into the [dev](https://github.com/elbywan/wretch/tree/dev) branch.

 ##### A collection of middlewares is available through the [wretch-middlewares](https://github.com/elbywan/wretch-middlewares) package! 📦

+# Features

+- 🪶 Small size (less than 2KB g-zipped)
+- 💡 Intuitive - lean API, handles errors, headers and serialization
+- 🧊 Immutable - every call creates a cloned instance
+- 🔌 Modular - features can be added with Addons
+- 🤸 Flexible - behaviour can be fully customized by Middlewares
+- 💽 Isomorphic - compatible with modern browsers, node.js 14+ and deno
+- 🦺 Type safe - built with TypeScript

+And some additional reasons to use `wretch`:

+- ⚔ Battle tested - fully covered by unit tests
+- ✅ Proven - used by many companies in production
+- 💓 Alive - maintained for many years

 # Table of Contents